bxparks/AceTimeClock/README.md

 `kNtpServerName` which is `us.pool.ntp.org`.
 The default `kLocalPort` is set to 8888.
 And the default `kRequestTimeout` is 1000 milliseconds.

-You need to call the `setup()` with the `ssid` and `password` of the WiFi connection.
-The method will time out after 5 seconds if the connection cannot be established.
+The `setup()` must be called before this class is used.
+If the `ssid` and `password` of the WiFi connection is provided, it will attempt to configure the ESP8266 and ESP32 WiFi stack.
+If `ssid` is a `nullptr`, the WiFi stack must be configured separately.
+This feature was originally provided as a convenience, but I now recommend that the WiFi stack be configured separately outside of the `NtpClock::setup()` function.
+The functionality remains in `NtpClock::setup()` for backwards compatibility.

 Here is a sample of how it can be used:

 ```C++
 #include <AceTimeClock.h>